Jeorgio Kocevski: Ventura County

 On February 12, 2025, Kocevski made an appearance with Major League Soccer club LA Galaxy during the Coachella Valley Invitational where he assisted Tucker Lepley's opening goal as the Galaxy defeated Minnesota United 2–1.
 The following month on March 6, 2025, Kocevski was named to the roster of LA Galaxy's reserve affiliate, Ventura County.
 A day later, Kocevski made his debut for the club when he started in a 3–2 win over Tacoma Defiance, playing the full match.
 On May 9, Kocevski scored his first goal for the team when he scored the opening goal of a 2–1 victory against Los Angeles FC 2.
 On August 1, Kocevski scored his first career hat-trick, one of which was a penalty, as Ventura County won 6–4 at Tacoma Defiance.
 For his performance, Kocevski was named Player of the Matchweek three days later.
 Kocevski finished the season as the joint-highest goal scorer on the team alongside Luis Müller with seven goals and one assist.

+FC Tulsa

+On February 5, 2026, USL Championship side FC Tulsa announced they had signed Kocevski to a contract for the 2026 season.
+On May 3, Kocevski scored his first goal for FC Tulsa in a 2–1 comeback win at Monterey Bay FC through an assist from Bailey Sparks.